paypal/squbs/docs/pipeline.md

 #Proxy Of Squbs Service

 ### Overview
-Sometimes, we may have common biz logic accross different squbs-services.
+Sometimes, we may have common biz logic across different squbs-services.
 For example: CAL, Authentication/Authorization, tracking, cookie management, A/B testing, etc.

 Usually we don't want the service owner to take care of these common stuffs in their Actor/Router.